Slavurai/deeper/README.md

 The application is written in Java 19.

+The application can be accessed at http://localhost:8080/, main endpoints being http://localhost:8080/secure/requests/count and http://localhost:8080/public/intersections .
+You can use curl or Postman to test the endpoints.

-I have added a deeper/src/main/resources/example-request.json and deeper/src/main/resources/example-response.json files which can be used for testing the application.
+I have added a deeper/src/main/resources/example-request.json and deeper/src/main/resources/example-response.json files which can be used for testing the http://localhost:8080/public/intersections.

 # Architectural overview and motivation behind components/libraries used